Petaling Jaya City Council: History

 In the early 1950s, Kuala Lumpur experienced congestion as a result of a rapid population growth and squatters existing in the outskirts of Kuala Lumpur.
 To overcome this problem, the State Government identified "Effingham Estate", a 1,200-acre rubber plantation in Jalan Klang Lama to create a new settlement known as Petaling Jaya.

 The party entrusted to govern the new settlement was the District Officer of the Kuala Lumpur and Petaling Jaya Board before being taken over by a statutory body, namely the Petaling Jaya Town Authority at the end of 1954.

 Petaling Jaya made history on 1 January 1964 when the Selangor State Government gazetted a Township Board with financial autonomy to govern the city.

 On 1 January 1977, Petaling Jaya Town Authority was upgraded to the Petaling Jaya Municipal Council (MPPJ), pursuant to the Local Government Act 1976 by the government.
 On 20 June 2006, the Petaling Jaya Municipal Council was upgraded as the Petaling Jaya City Council.

 Now, the administrative area of MBPJ is 97.2 square kilometres which is rapidly growing.
 Petaling Jaya has a total population of over 619,925 people and the number of property holding of 217,930.
 Petaling Jaya is now known as the leading growth centre in Selangor.

 The City Council consists of 24 councillors led by a mayor.
 Councillors are appointed by the Selangor State Executive Council.
 The Mayor is an officer of the Federal Government appointed by the state administration after obtaining the consent of the Menteri Besar.
 A mayor works full-time, assisted by a Deputy Mayor and Head of the Departments in setting and implementing the vision, mission, quality policy, objectives and activities of the council.
 The Council approved a Council legislation draft and forming policies to be implemented by the departments.

-Presidents & Mayors of Petaling Jaya
+Mayors of Petaling Jaya

-Since 1977, the Municipal & city has been led by four mayors.
+Since 2006, the city has been led by four mayors.
 The previous and incumbent mayors are listed as below: